aabccd021/netero-test/README.md

 # TODO

-- [ ] Validate if provided data exists in candidate for type="radio"
+- Validate if provided data exists in candidate for type="radio"
+- Use mock time for expiring cookies